Hwasal-2

-The Hwasal-2 is a North Korean cruise missile.
+The Hwasal-2 is a North Korean land-attack cruise missile.
+A long-range cruise missile, Hwasal-2 made its public debut in October 2021 during a military exhibition.
+It was first test-fired in January 2022.
+North Korea has called Hwasal-2 as a "strategic" cruise missile.

 Description

 The Hwasal-2 is estimated to be 7 m long, 0.6 m wide and weigh 1300 kg.
 Its assumed range is 1500-2000 km.
 The estimated payload mass is 400 kg.
 The Hwasal-2 can be launched by land-based mobile launcher, corvette ship or submarine.

 It is capable of carrying the Hwasan-31 nuclear warhead.

 Hwasal-2 has three color versions: White, black and dark blue.

 History

+Hwasal-2 test fired in South Hamyong province on 22 March 2023.

 This missile was first observed in Self-Defense-2021 military exhibition with another cruise missile, Hwasal-1.

 On 23 February 2023, the Korean Central News Agency revealed the missile's official name as Hwasal-2.

 A black-painted version was tested on 30 January 2024.

-A dark blue-painted version of Hwasal-2 was also displayed during the launching ceremony for the Choe Hyon destroyer ship on 25 April 2025.
+A dark blue-painted version of Hwasal-2 was also displayed during the launching ceremony for the destroyer Choe Hyon on 25 April 2025.